 Temporary stabilization methods will be implemented before construction begins and will be continuously modified throughout the project to provide the best methods for stormwater management and pollution prevention.
 For more details pertaining to construction sequence, please refer to the "NYSDEC Instruction Manual for Stormwater Construction Permit" pages 23-26.
-The project is anticipated to begin in summer of 2017 and end in the fall of 2018, although full build out of lots will be based on market conditions.
+The project is anticipated to begin in November 2022 and end in 2023, although full build out of lots will be based on market conditions.
 Phasing of activities is as follows: